bjornbytes/lovr/CONTRIBUTING.md

 - `src/resources` contains embedded resources.
 These are compiled to binary headers using `xxd`.
 - `src/data` has stuff for loading various file formats into LÖVR data structures.
 - Each module has a folder in `src`.

+Note that currently the internal C API may change at any time.
+The Lua API will change less frequently but breaking changes will still occur before version 1.0.

+Branches other than master will be force-pushed during development to organize commit history.